Sign up for our FREE 8-week course to get on the property ladder.

-A family pledge allows family members to support each other without actually providing any cash.
-They allow you to use the equity in your parents’ property or another family member’s property as security on a home loan.
+A family pledge allows you to use the equity in your parents’ property or another family member’s property as security on a home loan.
 Guarantors are limited to immediate family members, including parents, grandparents and siblings.

 While it was once standard practice to guarantee the entire loan and put your home on the line, today the security on the new home loan can be split and you can limit your guarantee.
 For example, the equity in your parents’ property may be used as security for 20% of the loan, while the property you are purchasing will be used as security for the other 80% of the loan.
 So if you’re helping your kids purchase a property for $500,000, your 20% guarantee is only $100,000.

-Access finance.
+- Access finance.
 Most loans will have a minimum deposit that will have to be paid upfront in order to be accepted.
-This will usually be around 20% or slightly less if you want to pay LMI.
-With a family guarantee you will be able to borrow more money and provide less of a deposit which will allow you to buy a home sooner.
+This will usually be around 20% or as low as 5%.
+With a family guarantee you may be able to borrow more money and provide less of a deposit, which will allow you to buy a home sooner.

-Avoid LMI.
-Borrowing more than 80% LVR usually requires you to take out lender’s mortgage insurance, but a family guarantee means this extra expense can be avoided.
+- Avoid LMI.
+Borrowing more than 80% LVR usually requires you to take out lender’s mortgage insurance (LMI), but a family guarantee means this extra expense can be avoided.

 - Eligible for FHOG.
 Taking out a family pledge home loan means you are still eligible for financial assistance through the First Home Owners Grant.
 In addition, it also means you will be eligible to access most mortgage products from a lender.